GregValiant/GV-PostProcessors/prusa scripts/README.md

  <Continue(y,n) or Redo(r)>

  Entering an "r" will allow you to go back through and change things.
+ There are additional settings for Bambu printers that will allow control of the Aux and Chamber fans.
+The settings will come up whether those fans exist on the printer or not.
+The script makes no attempt to determine specific printer models.

  **Time Lapse Camera**
  This requires 'Add Layer Numbers' to run first.